-- Safeguarding, PREVENT & child protection
+- Safeguarding, Prevent & child protection

 - Student numbers

 - GLT going concern, development & future growth

 - Critical incident (including cyber attacks)

 - Education delivery & standards

 - Staff recruitment & retention

 - Capability of Trust Board & Local Governing Bodies (LGBs)

-- Compliance (policy, GDPR, equality, other government poloicies)
+- Compliance (policy, GDPR, equality, other government policies)

 - Health and safety

 The Trustees have a formal Risk Management Policy in place, which is reviewed annually and clearly sets out how principal risk are identified and then mitigated.
 This includes a structured approach to the use of risk registers for the overall Trust and associated key operating areas.
-The Trust has continued to make use of an Audit and Risk Committee to develop our work in this area.
+The Trust has a Governance, Audit and Risk Committee in place and the Trust Board formally reviews the Trust Risk Register at each meeting.